 Section 102(5) excludes gifts that qualify under specified exempt-transfer provisions of IHTA 1984.
 The principal exclusions:

 - s.18 IHTA 1984: transfers between UK-resident spouses and civil partners.
-A gift to a spouse who then allows the donor to continue to occupy is outside s.102.
+A gift to your spouse who then allows you to continue to occupy is outside s.102.

 - s.20 IHTA 1984: small gifts (£250 per donee per tax year).